manusingh5/walmart-sales-forecasting/README.md

-# 📊 Walmart Sales Data Analysis & Forecasting using PySpark and Prophet
+# 📊 Walmart Sales Data Analysis & Forecasting using PySpark and Machine learning

-This project focuses on analyzing Walmart’s retail sales data and building a time series forecasting model using Facebook Prophet.
+This project focuses on analyzing Walmart’s retail sales data and building a time series forecasting model using Facebook Prophet and machine learning model.
 The goal is to uncover sales patterns, seasonality, and trends that support data-driven business decisions like inventory planning and revenue forecasting.

 Data was cleaned and preprocessed using **PySpark** in a **VMware-based Ubuntu environment** to handle larger datasets.
-The forecasting was done using **Facebook Prophet**, and final insights were shared through an **interactive Tableau dashboard**.
+The forecasting was done using **Facebook Prophet and machine learning model**, and final insights were shared through an **interactive Tableau dashboard**.

 ---